Grammar

 • She bought a loaf of bread from the bakery.

-• I need to buy a gallon of milk for the recipe.
+• I need to buy a gallon of milk.

 • He ordered a bowl of soup for lunch.

-• He went to the doctor to get the results of his blood test.
+• He went to the doctor to get his results.

 When we use pronouns, we usually don’t use articles with them.
 But there are some cases when we do.